YangLabHKUST/XPASS/README.md

 ## XPASS output

-XPASS returns a list of results, the keyoutputs are:
+XPASS returns a list of results, some key outputs are:

 - H: a table of estimated heritabilities, co-heritability and genetic correlation (first row) and their corresponding standard erros (second row).